 Whether the cemetery insists on it or not, if you are planning an in-ground burial, you will want to consider an urn vault.

 An urn vault is a lined and sealed outer container that encloses the urn.
 The vaults for urns can be made of concrete.
-They are reinforced with different lining materials.
+The manufacturers reinforce them with different lining materials.
 These materials include copper, stainless steel, bronze, and impact-resistant plastic.

 Your urn vault provides protection from the elements while keeping the ground from settling.
 There are several types and sizes available to fit most cremation urns.